msillano/tuyaDAEMON/tuyaDAEMON/README.md

 **Data Point Capabilities:**

 _DPs are usually atomic, for easy use in automation.
-The DP can be structured (even complex) eg. in the case of configuration data, usually defined in a page of the UI, and not used for tests._
+But DPs can be structured (even complex) e.g. in the case of configuration data, usually defined in a page of the UI, and not used for tests._
 _Usually the UI is passive, i.e. shows the received values as response of user events.
-But can use the REFRESH for a faster update._
+But it can use the REFRESH for a faster update._

 - A DP can be **PUSHED**, at the initiative of the device, especially to keep the UI updated:
-   - at regular intervals (for example, every hour, at XX: 00: 00 see [TRV_Thermostatic_Radiator_Valve](https://github.com/msillano/tuyaDAEMON/blob/main/devices/TRV_Thermostatic_Radiator_Valve/device_TRV_Thermostatic_Radiator.pdf).'Hist day target T').
+   - at regular intervals (for example, every hour, at XX:00:00 see [TRV_Thermostatic_Radiator_Valve](https://github.com/msillano/tuyaDAEMON/blob/main/devices/TRV_Thermostatic_Radiator_Valve/device_TRV_Thermostatic_Radiator.pdf).'Hist day target T').
    - at irregular intervals (unknown rule) (e.g. [Temperature_Humidity_Sensor](https://github.com/msillano/tuyaDAEMON/tree/main/devices/Temperature_Humidity_Sensor/device_Temperature_Humidity_Sensor.pdf).'temperature')
    - at a change in value (e.g. every 30 * k: [smart_breaker](https://github.com/msillano/tuyaDAEMON/blob/main/devices/smart_breaker/device_smart_breaker.pdf).'countdown ', e.g. at any variation: [device_switch-4CH](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-4CH/device_switch-4CH.pdf).'countdown1')
-   - for some DPs (e.g. sensors) this may be the unique capability.(e.g. [Temperature_Humidity_Sensor](https://github.com/msillano/tuyaDAEMON/tree/main/devices/Temperature_Humidity_Sensor/device_Temperature_Humidity_Sensor.pdf)
+   - for some DPs (e.g. sensors) PUSH may be the unique capability.(e.g. [Temperature_Humidity_Sensor](https://github.com/msillano/tuyaDAEMON/tree/main/devices/Temperature_Humidity_Sensor/device_Temperature_Humidity_Sensor.pdf)

 - **GET(dp)** is without side effects, it can be requested as many times as you want.
 GET returns:
     - the present value
     - the last PUSHED value (e.g. [switch-1CH](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-1CH/device_switch-1CH.pdf).'countdown ')
-    - all data (such as SCHEMA) (e.g. [power_strip](https://github.com/msillano/tuyaDAEMON/blob/main/devices/power_strip/device_power_strip.pdf)).
+    - all DPs (such as SCHEMA) (e.g. [power_strip](https://github.com/msillano/tuyaDAEMON/blob/main/devices/power_strip/device_power_strip.pdf)).

 - **SET(dp, value)** If the value is not null, updates the DP value and returns the new value:
     - can be used as a trigger, i.e. with side effects, in this case the value may be useless (e.g. [WiFi_IP_Camera](https://github.com/msillano/tuyaDAEMON/blob/main/devices/WiFi_IP_Camera/device_WiFi_IP_Camera.pdf ).'start SD format')